HydroCAD® Stormwater Modeling - Since 1986

 The outflow of each pond is determined by a hydrograph routing calculation which typically attenuates and delays the peak flow.
 Advanced routing procedures offer the ability to model tailwater conditions such as pond-to-pond routing, often known as "coupled ponds" or "interconnected ponds."

 How is the outflow routed?

 A pond may empty into a reach or into another pond.
-An optional secondary outflow may be used to divert the discharge from specific outlet devices (such as an emergency spillway) and route it separately.
+An optional secondary and tertiary outflow may be used to divert the discharge from specific outlet devices (such as an emergency spillway) and route it separately.
 A discarded outflow is also available for outflows that are not subject to further routing, such as exfiltration.

 Pond storage may be entered directly, or calculated automatically for a wide range of shapes and conditions.
 For details read about pond storage.

 HydroCAD also provides a special pond sizing report that can be used to do an initial estimate of the storage required to attenuate a given inflow to a specific target level.
 Final pond sizing is an iterative process based on the HydroCAD simulation and the specific design objectives.